Flood management: North America

+Canada

 An elaborate system of flood way defenses can be found in the Canadian province of Manitoba.
 The Red River flows northward from the United States, passing through the city of Winnipeg (where it meets the Assiniboine River) and into Lake Winnipeg.
 As is the case with all north-flowing rivers in the temperate zone of the Northern Hemisphere, snow melt in southern sections may cause river levels to rise before northern sections have had a chance to completely thaw.
 This can lead to devastating flooding, as occurred in Winnipeg during the spring of 1950.
 To protect the city from future floods, the Manitoba government undertook the construction of a massive system of diversions, dikes, and flood ways (including the Red River Floodway and the Portage Diversion).
 The system kept Winnipeg safe during the 1997 flood which devastated many communities upriver from Winnipeg, including Grand Forks, North Dakota and Ste.
 Agathe, Manitoba.

+United States

 In the United States, the U.S. Army Corps of Engineers is the lead flood control agency.
 After Hurricane Sandy, New York City's Metropolitan Transportation Authority (MTA) initiated multiple flood barrier projects to protect the transit assets in Manhattan.
 In one case, the MTA's New York City Transit Authority (NYCT) sealed subway entrances in lower Manhattan using a deployable fabric cover system called Flex-Gate, a system that protects the subway entrances against 14 ft of water.
 Extreme storm flood protection levels have been revised based on new Federal Emergency Management Agency guidelines for 100-year and 500-year design flood elevations.

 In the New Orleans Metropolitan Area, 35 percent of which sits below sea level, is protected by hundreds of miles of levees and flood gates.
 This system failed catastrophically, with numerous breaks, during Hurricane Katrina (2005) in the city proper and in eastern sections of the Metro Area, resulting in the inundation of approximately 50 percent of the metropolitan area, ranging from a few inches to twenty feet in coastal communities.

 The Morganza Spillway provides a method of diverting water from the Mississippi River when a river flood threatens New Orleans, Baton Rouge and other major cities on the lower Mississippi.
 It is the largest of a system of spillways and floodways along the Mississippi.
 Completed in 1954, the spillway has been opened twice, in 1973 and in 2011.

 In an act of successful flood prevention, the federal government offered to buy out flood-prone properties in the United States in order to prevent repeated disasters after the 1993 flood across the Midwest.
 Several communities accepted and the government, in partnership with the state, bought 25,000 properties which they converted into wetlands.
 These wetlands act as a sponge in storms and in 1995, when the floods returned, the government did not have to expend resources in those areas.